 When ordering a license for Nexthink, you must specify the number of end-user devices on which you want to deploy the Collector.
 From that total, you allocate the maximum number of devices to each Engine.
-If the number of devices reporting to an Engine is actually higher than the maximum number of allocated devices for that Engine, the Engine discards the devices in excess.
+If the number of devices reporting to an Engine is actually higher than the maximum number of allocated devices for that Engine, the Engine issues a system alert and discards the devices in excess.
 No data are stored for these unlicensed devices and, therefore, they are not visible in the Finder or the Portal.